 How the industry should support and mentor Black journalists is a topic that we at We Are Black Journos continuously touch on in our events, in common with the many other platforms we follow online (@BJCUK1, @theracebeat) who are advocating towards more inclusion of Black journalists in the industry.

-    it starts with us first, not the industry sadly, to encourage ideas and plans
+To be very honest, we’ve seen some great examples of initiatives trying to achieve this.
+I believe when trying to tackle the issue, it starts with us first, not the industry sadly, to encourage ideas and plans to support Black journalists.

 Our tips include:

 Have and keep relationships with stakeholders/people at the top

 Don’t let a lack of resources hold you back

 Start creating content with whatever you have – start a blog, use your iPad or phone to film interviews and produce your own documentaries, create a podcast.
 Having your own portfolio – or YouTube channel – to take to the organisation you approach will showcase your initiative and passion and help you to stand out.